GiorgioZacharo/AccelSeeker/README.md

         Now every Basic Block has the respective frequency annotated in the output *.bbfreq.ll files.
         This information is going to be used next.

          opt -load ~giorgio/llvm_new/build/lib/IdentifyAccelCands.so -IdentifyAccelCands -stats *.bbfreq.ll > /dev/null

         The output from loading this pass provides us with a full analysis of the AccelCands.

     c) AccelCands Selection (candidate selection)

        Candidate Selection is performed by using an exact selection algorithm (not included in this package).

- Makefiles

-    There is a Makefile_region file for every benchmark that needs minor modifications in order to be used for each of them.

-    The Makefile_region is included in the Makefile_orig of every benchmark.
-    Makefile_orig is simply a copy of the original Makefile, wich has been slightly modified to use the Makefile_region. (to include the Makefile_Region)

-    profile

-        The profile rule compiles all the needed objects and generates the instrumented version of the binary.
-Using the the bench.profdata file generated, the respective *.ir files are produced with the initial profiling annotation.

-        e.g.

-        make -f Makefile_orig profile

-    region

-        The region rule requires profile.
-It receives as input the *.ir files and loads the BB frequency Annotation Pass and outputs the *.bbfreq.ll files.
-In sequence, these file are used to load the final Analysis of Region Identification Pass.

-        e.g.

-        make -f Makefile_orig region

-    sort_regions

-        Runs the shell script that executes make region, gets the relevant information for each Region and sorts them out according to density.

-        e.g.

-            Good 576912 Dens 3898 Func BlockSAD Reg for.body6 => for.inc120 I 38 O 0 Loads 16 Stores 1
-            Good 30906  Dens 2207 Func main Reg for.body3 => for.inc16 I 4 O 0 Loads 0 Stores 2
+Installation

+First you need to copy all the necessary files to your LLVM source tree.
+You need to edit though this line:

+    export LLVM_SRC_TREE="path/to/llvm/source/root"

+In order to provide the correct path to your LLVM source tree.

+    ./bootstrap.sh

+Then you can recompile it using make and a new SO should be created in order to load the BBFreqInfo pass.

+	cd "path/to/llvm/build" && make

-Usage
+# Usage

-    The Makefile is used as follows:

-    e.g.

-    make -f Makefile_orig profile
-    make -f Makefile_orig region

-   ** Modifications are needed to comply for every benchmark. **
+	cd h264_ir_orig

+	./run_sys_aw.sh

+This script invokes the AccelSeeker Analysis passes and generates the files needed to construct the final Merit/Cost estimation.
+The files generated are: FCI.txt  IO.txt  LA.txt

+        ./generate_accelcands_list.sh

+This script generates the Merit/Cost (MC) file along with the implementation of the Overlappping rule in the final Merit/Cost/Indexes (MCI) file.
+The files generated are: MCI.txt  MC.txt

+The MCI.txt file will be used by the exact selection algorithm in order to select the subsets of the AccelSeeker candidates list that maximize Merit (Speedup) under various Costs (Area budgets or HW resources).

+To delete all data files use:

+        scripts/delete_all_data_files.sh

-# Authors
+# Author

-Georgios Zacharopoulos <georgios.zacharopoulos@usi.ch>
-Date: January, 2020
+Georgios Zacharopoulos georgios@seas.harvard.edu Date: May, 2020